 Being Coral

-Come below the ocean surface as documentary filmmaker and video artist Maja Friis creates an intimate, moving, and aesthetic encounter with the disappearing coral reefs of the planet.
+Dive beneath the ocean’s surface as documentarian and video artist Maja Friis creates an intimate, moving and aesthetic encounter with the planet’s vanishing coral.

-Using macro optics and in collaboration with coral researchers from the University of Copenhagen, Friis showcases the tiny creatures on a grand scale through individual video portraits.
-The beauty of the corals is portrayed in close interplay with their silent decay, offering a sensory experience of the seriousness of climate change.
+Using macro-optics and collaborating with coral researchers from the University of Copenhagen, Friis showcases these tiny creatures on a grand scale through individual video portraits.
+The beauty of the corals is captured in close connection with their quiet decay, offering a sensory experience that highlights the gravity of climate change.

 About the artist